 Terms & Conditions of Use

-B: I will only gain access to the publications accessible through this search via the password protected Secure Network of the Library on Library Premises;
+(b) to access at all times via the password-protected Secure Network of the Library on Library Premises;

-E: I will not, forward, distribute, sell or share any publications accessed through this search with any third party, or post the same on any external or public network;
+(f) not to copy, forward, distribute, sell or share with any third party or post on any external or public network;

-H: I will not modify, remove, circumvent or otherwise interfere with any digital rights information;
+(i) not to modify, remove, circumvent or otherwise interfere with any digital rights information;

-I: I will not allow the making of any derivative works from any of the publications accessed through this search;
+(j) not to suffer or permit the making of any derivative works from any of the Licensed Material;

-J: I will not copy otherwise retain, store or divert any of the publications accessed through this search onto my own personal systems; and
+(k) not to copy onto their own systems or otherwise retain, store or divert any of the Licensed Material; and

 See below for a video from the launch of the Access To Research 2 year pilot, bringing together librarians, publishers and government bodies in one place to discuss the initiative and promote its uptake across the rest of the UK.

 - Keynote speech: RT Hon David Willetts MP